 Improve Advertising Outcomes

 Today, brand advertisers are under greater scrutiny to prove the value of their marketing investments.
 According to a CMO survey, 61% of marketing heads feel pressure from the C-Suite to justify their marketing spends.
 Leveraging traditional research methodologies such as focus groups and surveys do not provide the deep insights that marketing heads need today.
-By using external data points, broadcasters and advertisers can uncover brand affinities by mining online and social data to optimize their offline and online investments.
+By using external data points, broadcasters and advertisers can uncover brand affinities by mining online and social data to optimise their offline and online investments.
 By leveraging analytics, media and broadcasting companies, through data–driven recommendations, can quantify and predict advertising outcomes and act as partners to brands and help them achieve their advertising goals.

 Improve Understanding of Customer Needs